-The School of Continuing & Professional Studies awards Associate in Arts and Bachelor of Science degrees in a wide range of academic subjects and interdisciplinary areas of study.
-Students may also select courses from many other academic departments and programs at Washington University that do not offer majors or programs of study in the School of Continuing & Professional Studies.
-Undergraduate certificate programs (https://ucollege.wustl.edu/programs/certificates/) for professional and personal development are also available.
-Please visit the School of Continuing & Professional Studies website (https://ucollege.wustl.edu/) or call 314-935-6700 for more detailed information, requirements and policies concerning specific undergraduate degree and certificate programs.
+The School of Continuing & Professional Studies (CAPS) awards Associate in Arts and Bachelor of Science degrees in a wide range of academic subjects and interdisciplinary areas of study.
+Students may also select individual courses from many different academic departments and programs housed in CAPS.
+Undergraduate certificate programs for professional and personal development are also available.
+Please visit the School of Continuing & Professional Studies website or call 314-935-6700 for more detailed information, requirements and policies concerning specific undergraduate degree and certificate programs.